billkarsh/SpikeGLX/Markdown/Slot_Help.md

 When you open the dialog, it automatically scans the busses for all detectable devices (plugged in and powered on).

-* PXI: The table shows the union of scanned devices and whatever is already defined in the `probe table` (_Configs/improbetable.ini).
+* PXI, SIM: The table shows the union of scanned devices and whatever is already defined in the `probe table` (_Configs/improbetable.ini).

 * Oneboxes: The table shows the union of scanned devices and any Oneboxes you've used before (_Configs/imslottable.ini).